ICES High School Study Abroad

 Falling between the realm of sports and dance is the practice of Capoeira, a form of Brazilian martial arts that mixes fighting techniques and dance moves.
 African-Brazilian chants serve as background music.

 Undisputedly, the most popular sport in Brazil is soccer, or “futebol.”
-Brazilians are crazy about soccer, and have a strong sense of national team spirit.
+Brazilians are crazy about soccer and have a strong sense of national team spirit.
 During games it is not uncommon to see many Brazilians garbed in their country’s team colors of yellow, green, blue, and white.
 The men’s national team, Seleção, has won the FIFA World Cup five times.
-Their most recent victory, however, is winning their first gold medal at their local summer Olympic games!
+They have also won Olympic gold twice.

 Socially, Brazilians are known for their warmth, friendliness, and relaxed demeanors.
-In conversation and even with pass strangers on the street, Brazilians like to make eye contact.
-One exception you’ll see is with those who work in service industries, who generally avoid eye contact with those they view as being in a higher position. (i.e. a maid would never look a member of the family of the house in the eyes.)
+In conversation and even passing strangers on the street, Brazilians like to make eye contact.
+One exception you’ll see is with those who work in service industries, who generally avoid eye contact with those they view as being in a higher position.
 Proper attire is still important for occasions, especially in the corporate world.
 Those formalities aside, all else suggests a sort of relaxed lifestyle.
 Punctuality is not strictly followed in Brazil, but it is always respectful to be on time as a visitor of the country.